Placer County

 • Assist in resolving problems and recommend methods to increase effectiveness and efficiency of collections work.

-• Interpret collection policies, California Revenue and Taxation Code, Federal Bankruptcy law and other legal and regulatory requirements for employees and the public.
+• Interpret and explain collection policies, California Revenue and Taxation Code, Federal Bankruptcy law and other legal and regulatory requirements to staff, other agencies, and the public.

-• Maintain files and records pertaining to accounts, interpret data, reconcile performance statistics to performance goals and objectives.
+• Maintain files and records pertaining to accounts and investigations, interpret data, reconcile performance statistics to performance goals and objectives; assist auditors in finding files and records.

 • Build and maintain positive working relationships with co-workers, other County employees and the public using principles of good customer service.